OHI-Science/ohibc/README.md

-# OHIBC
+###ohibc###
-Ocean Health Index for British Columbia, Canada
+Ocean Health Index - British Columbia

+This repository will contain the toolbox to calculate scores for OHIBC.